-The ATC Co-ordinator is responsible for ensuring that assessment decisions are consistent across all sites and all assessors within the centre.
-The external quality assurer will want to see how this has been achieved in practice and will sample assessment decisions to ensure consistency is maintained.
+The ATC Centre Co-ordinator is responsible for ensuring that assessment decisions are consistent across all sites and all Tutors / Assessors within the centre.
+The EQA will want to see how this has been achieved in practice and will sample assessment decisions to ensure consistency is maintained.
 The EQA will be able to provide support with devising and delivering standardisation activities.